 If you’re going to open a new bank account, choose wisely.
 Switching accounts is a time-consuming process, and mistakes can be expensive.
-But living with an ill-fitting account can be a drain on your time and your account balance.
-Banking services are very similar from bank to bank, so focusing on a few key features might be all you need to get set up for success.
+But living with an ill-fitting account can drain your time and your account balance.
+It may be time for a change, but make sure it’s the right change.

 One of the most important features of your next bank account should be an affordable fee structure.
 Preferably, you can bank without paying any fees at all.
-Bank charges eat away at any money you manage to save in your account, and automatic monthly maintenance fees put you in catch-up mode before you’ve even had a chance to use your account.
+Bank charges eat away at any money you manage to save in your account, and automatic monthly maintenance charges put you in catch-up mode before even get a chance to use your account.

-Options for Overdraft and Insufficient Funds
+Reasonable Overdraft and Insufficient Funds Options

 Fortunately, you can also deposit checks by sending a picture to your bank—no teller required.
-The service is generally free, and you might even be able to get deposits into your account after standard branch hours.
+The service is typically free, and you might even be able to get deposits into your account after standard branch hours.
 Almost any mobile device with a camera will do the trick, but it’s a good idea to make sure your bank has an app for your device.

 As a runner-up—especially if you occasionally need to deposit cash — you might opt for a bank with numerous local ATMs that accept deposits.

 Online Transfers and Bill Pay